The internal energy, the magnetization and the specific heat of the Heisenberg XX chain at low temperatures: Introduction

-The large number of the degrees of freedom characterizing, in general, many-body systems, makes it quite difficult to study their properties in a full analytical manner.
-Spin lattices, in particular, are no exception to this fact.
-As a general rule, the starting point in the study of the dynamical and statistical behavior of a quantum system is the Hamiltonian operator; once the latter is determined, one seeks a suitable diagonalization technique of the Hamiltonian, from which the relevant information about the system may be deduced.
-Unfortunately, this is not the case in the majority of the problems involving many particles.
-This is the reason for which numerical diagonalization techniques are invoked in order to gain more insight into the problem studied.
-The methods used vary, depending on the nature of the degrees of freedom one is dealing with.
-There exist, however, some techniques like the powerful Beth ansatz \cite{beth}, and the Jordan-Wigner transformations \cite{Jordan} that lead to exact results.
+The most notable difficulty when dealing with many-body systems resides in the large number of the degrees of freedom characterizing them, which, in general, does not allow for a full analytical description of their properties.
+Spin lattices are no exception to this fact.
+This is the reason for which numerical diagonalization techniques are invoked in many instances.
+There exist, however, other techniques, like the powerful Beth ansatz \cite{beth}, and the Jordan-Wigner transformations \cite{Jordan} that may lead to exact results.
 It is obvious that such exact results are of great usefulness in obtaining a clear and plausible description of many-spin systems.
 Another important fundamental result is the Mermin--Wagner theorem \cite{mermin} which excludes any long-range order in low dimensional isotropic spin ferromagnets, due to the thermal and quantum fluctuations.
 In other cases, it turns out that some simplifications and approximations may give rise to analytical results.
 A typical example is the long-wavelength approximation applied to the three-dimensional Heisenberg ferromagnet which yields the famous Bloch's law \cite{bloch}, valid only at low temperatures.
 Corrections to the latter law are obtained by taking into account magnon-magnon interactions \cite{dyson1, dyson2}, which Dyson called dynamical interactions between magnons.
 He also introduced what he named the kinematical interactions, which arise from the finite dimensionality of the spin spaces of the atoms.
-The result is a power series with respect to the temperature, which includes obviously the Bloch law as a special case.
+His investigation results in a power series with respect to the temperature, which includes obviously the Bloch law as a special case.